object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 There are a number of Python packages which support code testing.
-The concepts are largely similar so rather than get bogged down in the details of multiple frameworks, we will introduce :doc:`pytest <pytest:index>`, which is one of the most widely used.
+The concepts are largely similar so rather than get bogged down in the details of multiple frameworks, we will introduce :doc:`Pytest <pytest:index>`, which is one of the most widely used.
 Pytest is simply a Python package, so you can install it into your current environment using: